-Capital expenses refer to interest and redemption that has to be repaid on an external loan taken up by Council.
-The budget for capita expenses will be determine by the repayments that the municipality is liable for based on the agreements entered into with the other party.
+Capital expenses refer to interest that has to be repaid on an external loan taken up by Council.
+The budget for capita expenses will be determined by the repayments that the municipality is liable for based on the agreements entered into with the other party.